unicef/publicgoods-toolkit/policy.md

 protection laws in place around personally identifiable information ([128 out of 194 countries](https://unctad.org/page/data-protection-and-privacy-legislation-worldwide), as of February 2020).
-Those If you are building a DPG that will be deployed solely to people from one of the countries that does *not* specifically regulate data privacy (and/or will be deployed from within that country), we still recommend that you build around global privacy principles and follow existing data privacy regulation (as the India based [neonatal health diagnostics DPG Avayana did](https://digitalpublicgoods.net/registry/avyantra-health-technologies.html)).
+To those building a DPG that will be deployed solely to people from one of the countries that does *not* specifically regulate data privacy (and/or will be deployed from within that country), we still recommend that you build around global privacy principles and follow existing data privacy regulation (as the India based [neonatal health diagnostics DPG Avayana did](https://digitalpublicgoods.net/registry/avyantra-health-technologies.html)).
-Although not explicitly called out in the SDG, privacy is a fundamental human right recognized in the UN Declaration of Human Rights, among other international and regional treaties.
+Although not explicitly called out in the SDGs, privacy is a fundamental human right recognized in the UN Declaration of Human Rights, among other international and regional treaties.
 The EU's General Data Protection Regulation (GDPR) is a great place to start,